“This mystery is that the Gentiles are fellow heirs, members of the same body, and partakers of the promise in Christ Jesus through the gospel”

-I’ve underlined being rich in mercy because those who see the first few chapters of this epistle as God hand-selecting people to be saved, let me ask, how could such a God be rich in mercy?
+I’ve underlined being rich in mercy because those who see the first few chapters of this epistle as God hand-selecting people to be saved, let me ask, how could He be rich in mercy?
 He couldn’t.
 There’s no mercy in such a twisted view of predestination.

-Because God is rich in mercy He included those who were close to Him–because of the first Covenant–as well as those who were far off and had no Covenant with Him.
-This would include me, as I’m not of Jewish descent:
+It’s because God is rich in mercy He included those who were close to Him, the Jews, because they had the first Covenant.
+But He also chose those who were far off and had no Covenant with Him, the Gentiles.
+This would include me because I’m not Jewish:

 “remember that at that time you were separate from Christ, excluded from citizenship in Israel and foreigners to the covenants of the promise, without hope and without God in the world.
 But now in Christ Jesus you who once were far away have been brought near by the blood of Christ.”
 (Ephesians 2:12-13)

 We Gentiles weren’t there at the base of Mount Sinai, promising God we’ll do everything written in the Book of the Law (see Exodus 19:8, 24:7).
 The Jews were, yet they failed at holding up such a promise to God.
 The hostility of the righteous requirements of the Law–perfection or bust–were now torn down!
 (See Matthew 5:48, James 2:10, Galatians 3:10).
-The same 613 commandments which alienated us from non-Jews, that curse was banished through Christ!
-He brought us both together as one!
+The same 613 commandments which alienated Jews from Gentiles, that curse was banished through Christ!
+He brought us together as one!

 “For he himself is our peace, who has made us both one and has broken down in his flesh the dividing wall of hostility by abolishing the law of commandments expressed in ordinances, that he might create in himself one new man in place of the two, so making peace, and might reconcile us both to God in one body through the cross, thereby killing the hostility.
 And he came and preached peace to you who were far off (Gentiles) and peace to those who were near (Jews).
 For through him we both have access in one Spirit to the Father.
 So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God” (See Ephesians 2:14-19, my notes added in parenthesis)